SABER Projects

 of conditions where, in general, the lung tissue becomes thickened, stiff, and scarred

 (pulmonary fibrosis).
-This data is then made available to researchers for advance
+These data are then made available to researchers to advance

 our knowledge about this disease.
 SABER provides project and data management for this

-study, and also provides statistical analysis, based on this collection of data, for
+study, and also provides statistical analyses, based on this collection of data, for

 8-12 substudies per year which are proposed by interested researchers.